istresearch/scrapy-cluster/docs/topics/debugging.rst

 * Cannot connect to Redis/Kafka, look into your network configuration.
 * Lots of errors when writing to a Kafka topic - Kafka is in an unhappy state and should be looked at.

+Rest
+^^^^

+To add further debug lines within the Rest, you can use the following variables within the classes.

+* **Core**: ``self.logger``

+**Typical Issues**

+* Cannot connect to Redis/Kafka, look into your network configuration.
+* Improperly formatted requests - please ensure your request matches either the Kafka Monitor or Rest service API
+* All Redis Monitor requests come back as a ``poll_id`` - Ensure you have the Kafka Monitor and Redis Monitor properly set up and running.

 Utilities
 ^^^^^^^^^